rehierl/abstract-properties/05-generic-properties/0-0-sections-recap.md

 (S1) No node above of a heading belongs to the section it declares.
 That is, if the document order is layed out vertically, in a top-to-bottom fashion.
 Put differently, no node presequent to a heading in the document order belongs to the section it declares.
+That is, if the document order is layed out horizontally, in a left-to-right fashion.
 Note that this rule is clear since **none** of the corresponding nodes are nodes within the heading's section.

-(S2) The nodes below of (or subsequent-to) a heading may or may not belong to its section.
+(S2) The nodes below of or subsequent to a heading may or may not belong to its section.
 Note that this rule is unclear since **some**, but not all of the corresponding nodes are within the heading's section.

 (S3) By default, the section of a heading includes all of the nodes that are subsequent to it.
 That is, if the document has no further heading.
 Note that